Bipartisanship: Bipartisanship in different party systems

 According to political analyst James Fallows in The Atlantic (based on a "note from someone with many decades' experience in national politics"), bipartisanship is a phenomenon belonging to a two-party system such as the political system of the United States and does not apply to a parliamentary system (such as the United Kingdom) since the minority party is not involved in helping write legislation or voting for it.
 Fallows argues that in a two-party system the minority party can be obstructionist and thwart the actions of the majority party.
 Analyst Anne Applebaum in The Washington Post suggested that partisanship had been rampant in the United Kingdom and described it as "a country in which the government and the opposition glower at each other from opposite sides of the House of Commons, in which backbenchers jeer when their opponents speak".
 Applebaum suggested there was bipartisanship in Britain, meaning a coalition in 2010 between two opposing parties but that it remained to be seen whether the coalition could stay together to solve serious problems such as tackling Britain's financial crisis during the Great Recession.

 Bipartisanship (in the context of a two-party system) is the opposite of partisanship, which is characterized by a lack of cooperation between rival political parties.
 Bipartisanship can also be between two or more opposite groups (e.g. liberal and conservative) to agree and determine a plan of action on an urgent matter that is of great importance to voters.
 This interpretation brings bipartisanship closer to the more applied notion of postpartisan decision-making; a solution-focused approach that creates a governance model with third-party arbiters used to detect bias.
 It is also argued that bipartisanship exists in policy-making that does not have bipartisan support.
 This is the case if it involves bipartisan exchanges.
 This element is a central feature in the legislative process and is a bipartisan concept in the sense that it serves as a mechanism for achieving consensus and cooperation.

 Global examples of bipartisan politics

 Australia

-The Labor Party and the Coalition both support the 1996 National Firearms Agreement, 2024 legislation to ban children under 16 from social media, and opposition to the death penalty.
+The Labor Party and the Liberal–National Coalition both support the 1996 National Firearms Agreement, 2024 legislation to ban children under 16 from social media, and opposition to the death penalty.